biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 * __Daily Readiness__ - information about the athlete's training plan and pain/soreness for a given day
 * __Post-Workout__ - information about an athlete's workout session along with their Rating of Perceived Exertion (RPE) and pain/soreness following the workout

-A __Daily Plan__ can be created with as little as one of the above data elements; however, as this information is gathered over time, Fathom's analytics also use historical patterns in pain/soreness and workouts to influence __Daily Plan__ creation.
+A __Daily Plan__ can be created with as little as one of the above data elements.
+As this information is gathered over time, Fathom's analytics also use historical patterns in pain/soreness and workouts to identify underlying imbalances unique to the athlete which influence the creation of their __Daily Plan__.

-A __Daily Plan__ provides a personalized, research-driven plan for an athlete.
+A __Daily Plan__ provides a personalized, research-driven prep, recovery, and corrective exercise plan for an athlete.
 A plan may consist of one or more modalities, targeting one or more recovery goals Fathom analytics identifies for the athlete.

-Some modalities include a series of exercises personalized for the athlete for that day.
+The __Daily Plan__ includes modalities such as  __foam rolling__, __static stretching__, __active stretching__, __dynamic stretching__, __targeted muscle activation__, and __integrated movement__ exercises personalized for the athlete for that day.
 These exercises are provided in a sequence consistent with sports science research to expedite tissue recovery, reduce pain, and prevent injury.

 Other modalities do not include exercises but are assigned to a plan based on athlete needs.
 These modalities include __heat__, __ice__ and __cold water immersion__.

 Recommended dosages are also provided for each exercise and modality.
-These dosages are associated with three different active times.
-Dosages are also provided by goal, allowing the athlete to further customize their recovery.
+These dosages are associated with three different active times which correspond with minimal, optimal, and comprehensive sequences of activities.
+These sequences are designed to achieve each of the athlete's unique combination of goals.
+Additionally, dosages are also provided by goal, allowing the athlete to further customize their recovery.

 ## Technical and Data Requirements